julian-forero/sfquickstarts/site/sfguides/src/machine_learning_with_snowpark_python/machine_learning_with_snowpark_python.md

 In this quickstart we demonstrated how Snowpark Python enables rapid, end-to-end machine learning workload development, deployment, and orchestration.

-For the Data Engineer, Snowpark Python simplifies ELT pipeline development using common Dataframe API syntax, that also exposes the expressiveness and extensiveness of Python.
+For the **Data Engineer**, Snowpark Python simplifies ELT pipeline development using common Dataframe API syntax, that also exposes the expressiveness and extensiveness of Python.
 Norming on Python as the language of choice also allows rapid iteration between Data Scientists and Data Engineers, eliminating any expensive code translation lift that can introduce additional time and cost to machine learning workflow development.

-For the Data Scientist, Snowpark Python provides a familiar API for querying, acquiring, transforming, and exploring data that resides in Snowflake, while also providing the compute benefits of push-down query execution at little to zero additional time and cost.
+For the **Data Scientist**, Snowpark Python provides a familiar API for querying, acquiring, transforming, and exploring data that resides in Snowflake, while also providing the compute benefits of push-down query execution at little to zero additional time and cost.
 Snowpark abstracts compute away from the data scientist's IDE of choice, be that a Notebook environment, or more typical IDE.
 The server-side Snowpark Python runtime enables data scientists to immediately deploy training and inference code to Snowflake with a single line of code.
 And, all of this is done without having to write a single line of verbose SQL.

-For the ML Engineer, Snowpark Python simplifies the hand-off of experimental/analysis code from the data scientist into production-level workflows.
+For the **ML Engineer**, Snowpark Python simplifies the hand-off of experimental/analysis code from the data scientist into production-level workflows.
 By simply extending the experimental code into more robust Python modules, the ML engineer can turn an ML project from experiment to product in little to no time.
 He or she can then orchestrate a fully operational ML pipeline using the business's orchestration tool of choice, such as Airflow in this example.

+While mature organizations may have different individuals and roles assigned to each of these personas, repsonsible for some number of the tasks demonstrated in this Quickstart, it is common for a single Data Scientist to end up being responsible for this entire set of components.
+Snowpark Python provides a familiar construct for data scientists to take on additional responsibility around moving models and capabilities into produciton-ready pipelines.

 Importantly, we showed how working in Snowpark Python allows you to "Bring Your Own IDE" with limited-to-zero dependencies outside of a Python kernel runtime environment, keeping things developer-friendly and allowing teams to work in their preferred dev environments.